-decreases the polarization difference.
-Due to this the polarization difference in Fig. 12 is smaller for $T{bv} < 220 \,\mathrm{K}$ and the maximum polarization difference is at higher brightness temperatures than in Fig. 13.
+graupel habit causes only negligible polarization at 166 GHz.
+For small amounts of frozen hydrometeors snow dominates the scattering and increasing the amount of frozen hydrometeors results in an increase in scattering and polarization difference.
+With increasing amounts of frozen hydrometeors multi-scattering and scattering by graupel increase.
+Both result in a decrease of the polarization difference.
+As a consequence, the polarization difference in Fig. 12 is smaller for $T{bv} < 220 \,\mathrm{K}$ and the maximum polarization difference is at higher brightness temperatures than in Fig. 13.

 As an additional scenario, the large plate aggregate habit for snow was replaced by the plate type 1 habit and the simulations for the 200 profiles and 7 orientation states were rerun, which is shown in Fig. 15.
-The polarization difference $T{bv} - T{bh}$ distribution has similar shape as in Fig. 12 but it has a roughly three times higher magnitude and a much higher spread, whereas the brightness temperature T{bv} differs only slightly.
-This shows that the polarization difference not only depends on the orientation but on the shape, too.
+The polarization difference $T{bv} - T{bh}$ distribution has similar shape as in Fig. 12, but it has a roughly three times higher magnitude and a much higher spread.
+The brightness temperature T{bv} differs only slightly.
+This shows that the polarization difference not only depends on the orientation but also on the shape.
 For a standard deviation of $\approx 40^{\circ}$ the bell like distribution of the polarization difference is comparable to the mean polarization differences of Gong and Wu (2017) and of Defer et al. (2014).

-The comparison of the three different scenarios with the observations of Gong and Wu (2017) and of Defer et al. (2014) shows that snow simulated as large plate aggregate with small standard deviations ($\leq 10^{\circ}$) or as plate type 1 with standard deviations in the order of $\mathcal{O}(40^{\circ})$ is compatible with the observations, if additionally graupel is included within the simulations.
+The comparison of the three different scenarios with the observations of Gong and Wu (2017) and of Defer et al. (2014) shows that snow simulated as large plate aggregate with small standard deviations ($\leq 10^{\circ}$) or as plate type 1 with standard deviations in the order of $\mathcal{O}(40^{\circ})$ is compatible with the observations if additionally graupel is included within the simulations.
 Without graupel, the observed decrease of the polarization differences for brightness temperature $T{bv} < 170\,\mathrm{K}$ cannot be reached.